James Hillhouse: Career and death

 Hillhouse was a member of the Connecticut House of Representatives from 1780 to 1785.
-He was a member of the Connecticut council of Assistants from 1789 to 1790 and was elected as a US representative from Connecticut at large for the Second, Third, and Fourth Congresses and served from March 4, 1791, to his resignation, in the fall of 1796.
+He was a member of the Connecticut council of Assistants from 1789 to 1790 and was elected as a U.S. representative from Connecticut at large for the Second, Third, and Fourth Congresses and served from March 4, 1791, to his resignation, in the fall of 1796.
 He also served as a judge of the Connecticut Supreme Court of Errors from 1789 to 1793.

 Elected as a US senator on May 12, 1796, to fill the vacancy caused by the resignation of Oliver Ellsworth, Hillhouse was re-elected in 1797, 1803, and 1809, and he served from December 1796 to June 10, 1810, when he resigned.
 During the Sixth Congress he was President pro tempore of the Senate.
 During his time in this role, he administered the oath of office to Aaron Burr as Vice President, within the first inauguration of Thomas Jefferson on March 4, 1801.

 In 1803, Hillhouse and several other New England politicians proposed secession of New England from the union because of the growing influence of Jeffersonian Democrats, especially after the Louisiana Purchase, which would further diminish Northern and Federalist influence.

 Hillhouse was elected a member of the American Antiquarian Society in 1813.

 In 1814, he was a Connecticut delegate to the Hartford Convention, and he was treasurer of Yale College from 1782 to 1832.